 3-Hand Applique.

 Pick which one you like the best.
-I go for 1 or 2.
-We could spend an ENTIRE post talking JUST about ways to attach Dresden blocks.
+I go for one or two.
+We could spend an entire post talking just about ways to attach Dresden blocks.
 If you’re new, I recommend a simple zig-zag stitch.

-Next month (September 2016) we will talk about all the different ways to stitch your blocks together to make a quilt!
+Next month (September 2016), we will discuss all the different ways to stitch your blocks together to make a quilt!

 Love, Love this block, and pink is my sewing studio, sew I am going to try this block, I am not a quilter, but I can sew and love it, ok off to the sewing store, by the way I do have respect for all of your hard work that u share with us, thank u, and GO d bless u.